The Use of Hand Movements

 Several Vital Sides to Dowsing Must Be Met

-Discern between belief in having a skill and actual mastery of it.
+Discern between belief in having a skill and proven mastery of it.

 Obviously there are many sides to the art.
 One is to be able to detect tiny movements, another to interpret them well.
 Some responses may seem unresolved, for example: allow for that.
 The source of the responses is either ideas (subconscious and mad and so on), or direct sensing somehow, or a combination of ideas and sensing.
 Such a combination is either largely true to fact or not so.
 It depends too.